IgniteUI/igniteui-docfx/en/components/tabbar.md

 ### Embedding Other Igx Controls

-You can combine other Ignite UI for Angular components with the Tab Bar to achieve more complex applications.
+You can combine other Ignite UI for Angular components with the Bottom Navigation to achieve more complex applications.
-For example you may use the IgxList to create a list of contacts in a Tab Bar's panel and also visualize each contact using IgxAvatar and IgxIcon.
+For example you may use the IgxListComponent to create a list of contacts in a Bottom Navigation's panel and also visualize each contact using IgxAvatarComponent and IgxIconComponent.

-This time you will need to include both the IgxTabBar and IgxList components in your "app.module.ts" file:
+This time you will need to include both the IgxBottomNavComponent and IgxListComponent components in your "app.module.ts" file:

 ```typescript
 // app.module.ts